metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 Now go to the last step and click **Create**.
 Once the endpoint is created, you will need do two things before proceeding:

-1) Go to the database Connection Security item and **deny all public network access**.
+1) In the page of database server you just created go to the database **Connection Security** item and **deny all public network access**.
-2) Go to the VNET component.
-In the **Connected devices** settings, you should see a device connected to the network.
-Take note of the IP address, as you'll need it in Step 5.
+2) In the page of the VNET you created in the previous step, go to **Connected devices** setting and you should see a device connected to the network.
+Take note of the IP address, as you'll need it in Step 5 (this is the IP address that the network has given to the database server).

 ## Step 5: Create web application (deploy Metabase)